Mean-Field Liquidation Games with Market Drop-out: Equilibrium analysis

 For MFGs the verification argument given in Section~\ref{sec:single_player_verification} along with the solvability of the fixed-point problem readily yields the existence of a unique equilibrium for our liquidation game.

-\begin{theorem} Under Assumption~\ref{ass:single-player} and Assumption \ref{ass:mean-field}, the mean-field liquidation game admits an equilibrium.
-The equilibrium is unique in the class of equilibria with continuous aggregate trading rates. \end{theorem} \begin{proof} W.l.o.g.~we assume that $\E[\nu_0] > 0$.
-According to Theorem~\ref{thm:mfg-ode-solution} there exists a unique solution $\mu\in C^{0}([0,T])$ to the equation \eqref{eq:mu-second-integral}.
+\begin{theorem} Under Assumption~\ref{ass:single-player} and Assumption \ref{ass:mean-field}, the mean-field liquidation game admits an equilibrium. {In case $\E[\nu_0]\neq 0$, the equilibrium is unique in the class of equilibria with continuous aggregate trading rates $\mu\in C^{0}([0,T])$ that satisfy $\mu_T \neq 0$. \footnote{{In case $\E[\nu_0] = 0$ it follows from the existence part of the proof that $\mu\equiv0$ yields an equilibrium, which is the most natural equilibrium in this case.
+In general, we cannot rule out the existence of other equilibria that might change their sign infinitely often when approaching the terminal time, but a simple extension of the proof would give uniqueness among those equilibria that change sign only finitely many times.}}} \end{theorem} \begin{proof} According to Theorem~\ref{thm:mfg-ode-solution} there exists a unique solution $\mu\in C^{0}([0,T])$ to the equation \eqref{eq:mu-second-integral}.
 By Proposition~\ref{prop:fix-point-integral} it follows that $\mu$ is the unique solution to the fixed-point problem \eqref{eq:consistency} and that $\sign(\mu) \equiv \sign(\E[\nu_0])$.
 Therefore, it follows from Proposition~\ref{prop:verification} that $\xi^{\delta, x, \mu}$ is the unique optimal liquidation strategy for the representative player with initial position $x \in \bR$.
 Since $\mu$ solves the fixed-point problem \eqref{eq:consistency}, we conclude that $(\xi^{\delta, x, \mu})_{x\in\bR}$ is an equilibrium of the MFG.